Appdynamics/couchdb-monitoring-extension/README.md

 ### Metrics.xml
 * The metrics.xml is a configurable file with the list of all metrics that the extension will fetch.
-* The extension reports primary CouchDB operation metrics from each of your servers.
-The metrics reported by the extension are from the `couchdb` group of the [/_stats endpoint for each node](https://docs.couchdb.org/en/latest/api/server/common.html#get--_node-node-name-_stats)
 * The metrics.xml is pre-configured with CouchDB metrics from [/_stats endpoint for each node](https://docs.couchdb.org/en/latest/api/server/common.html#get--_node-node-name-_stats).
 * The metrics.xml can be configured to report only those metrics that are required.
 Please remove or comment out metrics that you don't require.
 * For configuring the metrics, the following properties can be used: